 Vegetarian Chili is the best way to enjoy a delicious and healthy Vegan Chili Recipe!
-This BEST VEGETARIAN CHILI will knock your meat loving socks off.
-I never knew I could not only make Healthy Vegetarian Chili but also LOVE it.
+This is the BEST VEGETARIAN CHILI and it will knock your socks off.
+I never knew I could not only make an Easy Vegetarian Chili recipe but also LOVE it.
 Buckle up because this is the best Vegan Chili Ever!

-With this Healthy Vegetarian Chili Recipe I found that it IS possible that the veggie lovers can have the same level of comfort food goodness that I’ve always enjoyed with my chilis?
+With this Healthy Vegetarian Chili, I found that it IS possible that the veggie lovers out there can have the same level of comfort food goodness that I’ve always enjoyed with my chilis.
 YES!
-I’m just so excited for you to try this Vegan Chili Recipe!
+I’m just so excited for you to try the best Vegan Chili!

-Every chili needs a great garnish, so we packed our Really Good Veggie Chili with shredded queso, fresh cilantro, and spicy tortilla strips.
-I could have eaten bowl after bowl.
+Every chili needs a great garnish, so we packed our tasty vegetarian chili with shredded queso, fresh cilantro, and spicy tortilla strips.
+If you’re vegan, you can buy some vegan cheese to shred and put on top.
+I could have eaten bowl after bowl of this stuff.
 We took a bunch of it and froze some for my brother and his family (they just had baby #3 and he is DIVINE).

 This Vegan Chili Recipe should reheat like a dream which is always such a bonus.
 I just love a great chili recipe…and now I especially love a great vegetarian chili recipe!
 This is the BEST Vegetarian Chili Recipe we have ever tasted!

-With the weather (FINALLY) getting chillier, you’re in need of this Really Good Vegetarian Chili.
+With the weather (FINALLY) getting chillier, you’re in need of the perfect chili recipe, and this healthy vegetarian chili is it.
 A steaming pot of this deliciousness is certainly good for the soul.
 You won’t even miss the traditional ingredients.
 I love that this Vegetarian Chili Recipe is light on calories but big on flavor.
 You really can’t ask for more than that from a recipe!
 You’ll never miss the meat (and that’s coming from a meat lover).

 See the recipe card below for full details on How to Make Vegetarian Chili.
 Enjoy!